learn-co-curriculum/react-hooks-react-router-code-along/README.md

 appropriate `errorElement`.

 >**Note** If your page generates an Error during development, you will still see
->the React Error Overlay over your page, even with the errorElement included.
+>the React Error Overlay over your browser page, even with the errorElement
->You can see the errorElement by closing the Error Overlay.
+>included.
+You can see the errorElement by closing the Error Overlay.

 ## Conclusion